 Brie is a creamy French cheese popular for its smooth yet tangy, slightly acid taste and its woodsy smell.
 The cheese ripens quickly, and must be eaten before the flavour and aroma become offensive.
-The cheese is a pale yellow inside with a crust like a soft white velvet.
+The cheese is pale yellow inside with a crust like a soft white velvet.

 Brie has been deemed a “generic” name by the European PDO food registration system, meaning that it can be made anywhere, by anyone.

 There are several different styles of Brie cheese.

 Brie is ripened from the outside in, by applying a coating of the white surface bacteria that ripens it.
 As the ripening moves inward, the cheese is transformed from a solid into a creamy semi-liquid.
 The cheese is formed into thin wheels because if the wheels were too thick, the outside might liquify entirely while the inside remained unripened.

 Because it continues to ripen after the inside reaches the creamy semi-liquid stage, it generally has to be used up within about 40 days.
 If Brie is too ripe, it will have an ammonia smell to it.

 Brie has been made just outside Paris since the 8th century.
 It used to be called “The King’s Cheese”, but after the revolution it was called “The King of Cheeses”.